Ryanfzhang/STIMP-tutorials/docs/source/usage.rst

 According to Rubin's rules :cite:p:`rubin2004multiple`, the final Chl_a prediction is obtained by averaging the outcomes of multiple imputation and prediction processes.

-Step.1  Generate multiple imputation for Chl_a:
+Step.1  Generate multiple imputations for Chl_a:
 ====================

 .. code-block:: bash

+   # We generate 10 imputations here
    for area in {"PRE","MEXICO","Chesapeake","Yangtze"}
    do
       python dataset/generate_data_with_stimp.py --area $area